dented-kitchen/dented-kitchen.github.io/docs/README.md

 });
 ```

 Most recipes today (even digital) include instructions in plain text.
 We take advantage of the fact that most recipes consist of the same set of `Techniques` to automatically generate the instruction text based on what is being done.
-This is the instruction text for the `Recipe` object we created:
+This is the instruction text for the `Recipe` object we created.
+Generating this text is done by simply converting the instructions to strings (implicitly calling `toString()`).

 ```